mattjones315/RPackage_Tutorial/Tutorial.md

 1. It is easier to dissemminate your code (for example, if you were publishing your code along with your paper - e.g. https://github.com/chris-mcginnis-ucsf/MULTI-seq).
 2. It may be easier for a user to collate standard analyses into functions in a common interface. (e.g. https://github.com/YosefLab/VISION)
-3. It is easier to version-control a pakcage than individual scripts.
+3. It is easier to version-control a package than individual scripts.

 ### Preliminaries